zotiquestgames/loner/en/companion.md

 In *Loner*, the story unfolds one scene at a time — each scene a small, self-contained chapter in your protagonist’s journey.
 Every scene serves as a stepping stone, advancing the story and adding layers to the narrative.
 The way you start and guide these scenes has a big impact on the story’s pacing and tone, helping maintain a rhythm that feels both natural and engaging.

+#### Starting Scenes: Framed or In Motion?

+There are two main ways to kick off your first scene in *Loner*, each with its own vibe and benefits:

+* **Dramatic Scene**: Drop into the action.
+Your protagonist is already mid-heist, mid-chase, mid-argument.
+This method skips preamble and creates momentum.
+Think of a movie opening that starts with the hero hanging off a cliff — that’s what this is.
+It works great if you want to discover the story as you play.

+* **Framed Setup (5W+H)**: Build your opening scene like a briefing.
+Ask: Who’s involved?
+What’s the mission?
+Why does the protagonist care?
+Where does it happen?
+How does it begin?
+And what’s the immediate obstacle?
+This method gives you a clear direction and stakes before the first roll.

+You can pick one or blend both — frame a mission first, then start right in the middle of it going sideways.

 #### Starting Scenes with Purpose

 Each scene in *Loner* works best when it starts with a purpose or question.
 Even if it’s as simple as “What’s waiting in this room?” or “How does my protagonist handle this unexpected encounter?” a purpose provides direction and helps tie the scene back to your protagonist’s goals.
 This way, the story moves forward with a sense of intentionality, making each scene feel like a meaningful step.